stat133-sp19/hw-stat133-ranmeng747/workout01/report/workout01-ran-meng.md

 3.3 ESP and time periods
 ------------------------

 We have constructed players' shot charts and computed their ESPs to help us understanding the players' performances.
-It is finally the time to explore the core question of today: How do players' performanences relate to to level of fatigue?
+It is finally the time to explore the core question of today: How do players' performances relate to level of fatigue?

 By the assumptions and metrics we have decided, we can instead ask the question: Are the players' ESPs affected by how much the games have progressed?